Police in Bath and Brunswick, Maine Work with PARRI for One2One Addiction Recovery

 “This new tool will aid us in our efforts to combat the opiate crisis and assist people who are in desperate need.”

-In the event that we can avoid one overdose fatality, then this effort will have been well worth it.
+If we can avoid one overdose fatality, then this effort will have been well worth it.

-We are really grateful for the direction, information, and resources that PAARI is linking us to as a result of this endeavor.”
+We are grateful for the direction, information, and resources that PAARI is linking us to as a result of this endeavor.”

 We are honored to be one of the original members of the national Sober House Directory, a resource for finding the right match and locating sober living homes near you.
 If a Vanderburgh House home is not the appropriate fit for you, we invite you to look into this great resource for finding the proper sober living home.